Do you find yourself pulling over every five minutes to check on your little one while on the road? Then you could probably use a baby car mirror.

 One feature that we love is the strong suction.
 Baby car mirrors with suction cups often have a tendency to fall off, no matter what you do.
 Fortunately, Ideapro made sure that wouldn’t happen.

 Once the mirror is up, you can rotate it quickly and easily, to get a good look at your toddler.

 That said, it doesn’t stick well to surfaces other than glass, and it’s not useful if your baby is still in a rear-facing car seat.

 - Easy to install.

 - Gives a good view of the backseat.

 - Not for all surfaces.

 Baby car mirrors are essential, especially for rear-facing car seats.
 They’ll let you see your baby at a glance, without the need to pull over and check.
 But it’s important to buy one that’s secure, shatterproof, and gives you a clear view.

-This is why my favorite is the Cozy Greens baby car mirror.
+This is why our favorite is the Cozy Greens baby car mirror.
 It’s crash tested and crystal clear, plus you’ll get a few extras that can help on your trip.